pinionengineering/go-ds-blob/README.md

 ## disclaimer

-blob do not make a perfect datastore.
+blobstores do not make a perfect datastore.
 Many blob-store services are eventually-consistent.
 Compared to other databases, the query api is typically basic, and it's difficult to support all datastore features well.
 However, while they may lack the rich query features often found in RDBMS or Document databases, they are often a magnitude less expensive to operate, and performant at high scale.